GraysonB/complex-macOS-10.12/README.md

 # complx-macOS-10.12
 A build script for Complx by Brandon Whitehead for macOS Sierra 10.12 (ONLY as it uses 10.12 SDK tools)

+## Prerequisites
+- XCode must be installed on your Mac

 ## Instructions
 1. Plug in your machine (your fan will RUN).
 2. Clone the repo.